Rise of Asian leads in network TV shows, now ABC's 'Company'

 It was “The Company You Keep” executive producer Jon M. Chu, the director of “Crazy Rich Asians,” who suggested that agent Emma Hill be Asian American — and have an on-screen family with a Korean American father and Chinese American mother.
 The Hill family is also a political dynasty.

-The character of Kim’s on-camera father (James Saito) is loosely inspired by former Washington Gov. Gary Locke, the first Asian American governor on the mainland.
-The former U.S. ambassador to China has no direct involvement, but called the connection “awesome” in an interview with the AP.
+The character of Kim’s on-camera father (James Saito) is loosely inspired by former Washington Gov. Gary Locke was the first Asian American governor on the mainland.
+The former U.S. ambassador to China has no direct involvement but called the connection “awesome” in an interview with the AP.

 In past political roles — which include serving as commerce secretary under former President Barack Obama — Locke never lacked confidence in his ability to lead.
-It was anti-Asian racism that colored how he was perceived by others that was the problem, he says.
+It was anti-Asian racism that coloured how he was perceived by others that were the problem, he says.

 In 2003, the FBI learned he was the target of an assassination plot by a white supremacist and anti-government extremist who “specifically said that there’s no way that an Asian American could be a legitimate governor of the state of Washington,” Locke recalled.

-Zhu, of Stand with Asian Americans, said that underestimating Asian Americans goes back to the 1800s, when Chinese laborers built the U.S. railroads.
+Zhu, of Stand with Asian Americans, said that underestimating Asian Americans goes back to the 1800s when Chinese labourers built the U.S. railroads.

 “Asian Americans, since we’ve gotten to this place from working on the railroad, we’ve been paid a fraction of what we deserve and have been seen as sort of workers but not leaders,” Zhu said.